bparanj/crystal/computer/electronics/design/discrete-active-device.md

    This means the device is a separate, individual component, as opposed to being part of an integrated circuit.

 2. Active:
    These devices can control the flow of electric current and provide power gain.
-They typically require an external power source to operate.
+They  require an external power source to operate.

 Key characteristics of discrete active devices: